He’s back. In California, that is.

 In May, Dr. Tom Kim welcomed patients to the first RMA practice on the West Coast, Reproductive Medicine Associates of Southern California in Los Angeles.

 Dr. Kim joined Reproductive Medicine Associates of New Jersey (RMANJ) in 2007, becoming a trustworthy and skilled partner for New Jersey’s infertile couples.
-But his California roots never quite went away, and he decided to expand the practice into California, opening the Los Angeles clinic earlier this year.
-Along with Dr. Katherine Green, Dr. Kim helps a variety of patients in Los Angeles start their families.
+But his California roots never entirely went away, and he decided to expand the practice into California, opening the Los Angeles clinic earlier this year.
+Along with Dr. Katherine Green, Dr. Kim helps various patients in Los Angeles start their families.

 “We have such a diverse population of people here, and we’re proud to serve all of them, including international patients who lack access to infertility care,” Dr. Kim said recently from his office in West LA.
 “Our doors are open to everyone.”